mahadevan-k/oriental/README.md

 	    }
 	}

 Next, lets create a `Friend` edge entity.
-Edge entites are also JSON serializable and derive from `EdgeEntity` and implement the blueprints `Edge` interface.
+Edge entites are also JSON serializable and derive from `EdgeEntity` and implement the [Blueprints Edge](http://www.tinkerpop.com/docs/javadocs/blueprints/2.0.0/com/tinkerpop/blueprints/Edge.html) interface.
 We'll use the `getInVertex` and `getOutVertex` functions of the `EdgeEntity` to get the vertices attached to the friend edge.
 Edges can also have properties, and the `setProperty` and `getProperty` methods can be used to access and modify them.

 **friend.java**